 If you are under pension age and need help paying living and housing costs you may be able to claim Universal Credit (UC).
-You can claim UC if you are working or unemployed but your savings need to be under £16,000.
+You can claim UC if you are receiving the Severe Disability Premium, working or unemployed but your savings need to be under £16,000.

 I am making a new claim for benefit